furzepig/brachistochrone/_posts/fells/2016-09-24-the_old_man_of_coniston.md

 climbed: Yes
 image: ConistonOM.jpg
 ---
-Very foggy at the top.
+Cloudy at the top and we didn't see much of the view.